The facts: Hurricane Dorian's devastating effect on the Bahamas

 How is Mercy Corps helping?

-We've joined forces with Mission Resolve Foundation to bring clean drinking water to residents and several medical facilities on Grand Bahama island through the installation of a water treatment plant.
+We then joined forces with Mission Resolve Foundation to bring clean drinking water to communities on Grand Bahama Island through the installation of a water treatment plant.

-The system consists of two reverse osmosis water purifiers that are currently generating around 7,500 gallons of potable water each day.
+The system consists of two reverse osmosis water purifiers that are currently generating nearly 15,000 gallons of potable water each day.
 After desalination and remineralisation, the water is chlorinated before distribution to the public — according to standards set by the World Health Organization, Grand Bahama Port Authority and the local Department of Environmental Health Services — so it is safe to drink.
-Mercy Corps has begun delivering safe drinking water from the system to several health facilities and to individuals through a public tap stand at the Freeport YMCA.
+Providing clean water in this manner has the added benefit of cutting costs and plastic waste.

 “Providing communities with a reliable source of clean drinking water means they don’t need to purchase bottled water,” says Mugur Dumitrache, senior water and sanitation advisor for Mercy Corps.
 “It’s not just that we want to reduce plastic waste — which is significant when an entire island is reliant on bottled water — but bringing in and trucking bottled water takes up urgently-needed space on planes, ships and on the roads at a time when so many other supplies are needed.”